singmyr/node-qq-env/README.md

 Easy-ENV
 =========

-A lightweight module giving you the easy way to handle environment variables.
+A lightweight module giving you an easy way to handle environment variables.

 ## Installation
 `npm install easy-env`